 at that point, his agency had the task of getting americans – who liked their cars large and powerful and fancy – interested in a tiny, unostentatious car that was made in germany in a plant built by the nazis, hitler being very keen on developing a people’s car… volks…wagen.

-bill bernbach was jewish incidentally and so were most of the people who developed the smart and totally audacious campaign that would indeed make the odd little car into one of the best selling brands ever; its shape and personality much talked about and owning it considered a sign of taste, of being cool… not one of, oh the poor chap couldn’t afford something better.
+bill bernbach was jewish incidentally and so were most of the people who developed the smart and totally audacious campaign that would indeed make the odd little car into one of the best selling brands ever especially if you are looking into car removal in Sydney or somewhere more local to you; its shape and personality much talked about and owning it considered a sign of taste, of being cool… not one of, oh the poor chap couldn’t afford something better.

 and so came about the “think small” ad and others, created by art director helmut krone and copywriter julian koenig. car ads unlike any around… they were witty, touched with self deprecating humour at times, with neat precise, non bombastic copy, and the most spare, lean layouts.